sferics/obs-processing/readme.md

 ### Note on command line arguments

-All command line arguments are defined in "config/parser\_args" and they are the same across all scripts.
+All command line arguments are defined in "config/parser\_args.yml" and they are the same across all scripts.
 The only difference lies in their availability.
-For more details on adding/changing/removing command line arguments, please read the respective section about the YAML configuration files.\
+For more details on adding/changing/removing command line arguments, please read the respective section about the YAML configuration file (parser\_args.yml).\
 IMPORTANT TO REMEMBER: Settings defined by command line arguments always overwrite settings defined in the script's configuration!

 #### Common command line arguments